Gig Performer is NOT a DAW!

 Gig Performer Rackspace, with three plugins (Electric piano, strings, acoustic piano) all playable from a single MIDI keyboard controller.

-You can switch from one variation to another using buttons on your keyboard or a MIDI pedal controller and you have the option to go up or down or you can explicitly select a variation using either program change messages or CC messages from a controller.
+You can switch from one variation to another using buttons on your keyboard or a MIDI pedal controller.
+You have the option to go up or down or you can explicitly select a variation using MIDI.

 A rackspace with a default variation, and three button widgets